Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Checkerboard Copula Construction and Tail Dependence

 \subsection{Empirical Checkerboard Copula}

 Let $(U_1,V_1),\dots,(U_n,V_n)$ be pseudo-observations obtained from a bivariate sample with continuous margins, and let

 denote the empirical copula.
-The empirical checkerboard copula is defined by
+Then the empirical checkerboard copula is defined by

 that is, the bilinear interpolation of the empirical copula on the $m \times m$ grid.
-Unlike $\hat C_n$, the checkerboard version $\hat C_n^{(m)}$ is continuous and avoids boundary discontinuities, which is crucial for uniform convergence and functional limit theorems.
+The empirical checkerboard copula has been appeared several times in the literature; see for example \citet{GonzalezBarriosHoyos2021}.
+Unlike $\hat C_n$, the checkerboard version $\hat C_n^{(m)}$ is continuous and avoids boundary discontinuities.
+Such smoothness is generally desirable in practical implementations.